aidenybai/million/CONTRIBUTING.md

 pnpm run test # Run all tests
 ```

 `website` folder

-This folder contains the code for the millionjs website built with [Nextra](https://nextra.site/) a framework that allows you to build static websites with [Nextjs](https://nextjs.org/) and [MDX.](https://mdxjs.com/)
+This folder contains the code for the Million.js website built with [Nextra](https://nextra.site/) a framework that allows you to build static websites with [Next.js](https://nextjs.org/) and [MDX.](https://mdxjs.com/)

 The source code is divided into two main folders: